KenaMuigai/va/README.md

-# Virtual-Assistant-Pipeline
+# Virtual-Assistant-Pipeline (Eval)

-This repository contains a Python-based evaluation pipeline for intent recognition using a large language model (LLM) from Hugging Face.
+This repository contains a Python-based evaluation pipeline for intent recognition.
 It is designed to be lightweight on GitHub, with heavy models downloaded at runtime.

----

 ## 1. Requirements